jethrokuan/braindump/content/posts/nlp.md

 words and lower-dimensional vectors, and hierachical softmax works better for infrequent words.

--   TODO Negative Sampling
+-    Negative Sampling

     Take \\(k\\) negative samples, and minimise the probability of the two words co-occurring while also maximising the probability of the two words in the same window co-occur.

--   TODO Hierachical Softmax
+-    Hierarchical Softmax

-    Hierachical Softmax uses a binary tree to represent all words in the vocabulary.
+    Hierarchical Softmax uses a binary tree to represent all words in the vocabulary.
 Each leaf of the tree is a word, and there is a unique path from root to leaf.
 The probability of a word \\(w\\) given a vector
     \\(w\_i\\), \\(P(w|w\_i)\\), is equal to the probability of a random walk